 Clear braces can be more aesthetically pleasing since they are made with ceramic or a composite material that blends in with the natural color or your tooth making them very hard to notice.
 Although they may cost a little more, they are suitable in most situations.

 Clear aligners use to only be recommended for adult patients, but now they are available to teens too!
 New features, like compliance indicators, can tell how long you have been wearing them.
 Clear aligners are worn for roughly 22 hours per day and are a series of removable, clear plastic trays that work to gradually straighten the teeth as they are worn.
 The best part, they are practically invisible!

 In some cases, where major tooth or jaw movement is needed, other orthodontic appliances may be recommended.
 They can range from a small device that fits inside the mouth, to a headgear.
 These can provide a long-term benefit in a short period of time and you will get use to quickly!

 While you may be anxious to know exactly how long you will have to wear them, there is no one answer for everyone.
-Each individual has a unique situation that may require less or more treatment.
-Typically, active orthodontic treatment can last for 6-3 months.
+Everyone has a unique situation that may require less or more treatment.
+Typically, active orthodontic treatment can last for 3-6 months.
 Once treatment is complete, you will wear a retainer for another period of time.
 Once treatment is complete, you will have a new, beautiful smile that will last a lifetime!